IBM/gdsc-sdk/typescript/sdk.md

   ],
   // string | Only return record that with the specified origin_data. (optional)
   filterOriginData: "filter.origin_data_example",
+  // number | The max amount of rows to return for this single query. (optional)
+  filterLimit: 1,
   // number | The amount to offset the rows by for pagination. (optional)
   offset: 1,
   // number | The max amount of rows to return for pagination. (optional)